anindameister/dataEngineeringWithAzure/readme.md

 After executing the SQL statement, you should have an external table in your Serverless SQL Pool that can query and access the data files stored in Azure Blob Storage.

 Note: If you have multiple data files, you'll need to create an external table for each file or use a wildcard to match multiple files (e.g., `'path/to/data/*.txt'`).

+# Task 5
+Task 5: LOAD the data into external tables in the data warehouse Once in Blob storage, the files will be shown in the data lake node in the Synapse Workspace.
+From here, you can use the script-generating function to load the data from blob storage into external staging tables in the data warehouse you created using the serverless SQL Pool.

+Sure, here are the steps to load the data from Azure Blob Storage into external tables in the data warehouse using the serverless SQL pool in Azure Synapse Analytics:

+1. **Open the Synapse Studio**:
+   - In the Azure Portal, navigate to your Azure Synapse Analytics workspace.
+   - Click on "Open Synapse Studio" to launch the Synapse Studio.

+2. **Create a database in the serverless SQL pool**:
+   - In the Synapse Studio, go to the "Develop" hub.
+   - Expand the "SQL script" section on the left.
+   - Click on the "+" icon to create a new SQL script.
+   - In the script editor, use the following command to create a new database:
+     ```sql
+     CREATE DATABASE YourDatabaseName;
+     ```
+   - Switch to the newly created database using:
+     ```sql
+     USE YourDatabaseName;
+     ```

+3. **Create external data sources**:
+   - In the Synapse Studio, go to the "Manage" hub.
+   - Under "External connections," click "Linked services."
+   - Create a new linked service to connect to your Azure Blob Storage account.

+4. **Create external file formats**:
+   - In the "Develop" hub, expand the "External resources" section on the left.
+   - Right-click on "File formats" and select "New file format."
+   - Provide a name for the file format (e.g., `TextFileFormat`).
+   - Configure the file format settings based on your data files (delimiter, row terminator, etc.).

+5. **Create external tables**:
+   - In the "Develop" hub, expand the "External resources" section on the left.
+   - Right-click on "Data sources" and select "New data source."
+   - Select the linked service you created for Azure Blob Storage.
+   - Right-click on "External tables" and select "Create external table."
+   - Provide a name for the external table.
+   - In the "Select objects" dialog, browse to the location of your data files in Azure Blob Storage.
+   - Select the file(s) you want to load and click "Import."
+   - In the "Create external table" dialog, configure the external table settings:
+     - Select the appropriate file format.
+     - Provide a table schema or use the "Import schema" option if available.
+     - Click "Create and wait" to create the external table.

+6. **Load data into the external tables**:
+   - In the "Develop" hub, create a new SQL script.
+   - Use a `SELECT` statement to query the data from the external table:
+     ```sql
+     SELECT * FROM YourExternalTableName;
+     ```
+   - Optionally, you can create internal tables in the serverless SQL pool and insert the data from the external tables:
+     ```sql
+     CREATE TABLE YourInternalTableName (
+         -- Define the table schema here
+     );

+     INSERT INTO YourInternalTableName
+     SELECT * FROM YourExternalTableName;
+     ```

+After following these steps, you will have successfully loaded the data from Azure Blob Storage into external tables in the serverless SQL pool of your Azure Synapse Analytics workspace.
+You can then query or transform the data as needed.

+Note: Make sure to replace `YourDatabaseName`, `YourExternalTableName`, and `YourInternalTableName` with the actual names you want to use for your database, external table, and internal table, respectively.